-These two-day sessions (22 to 23 May) are organized by the Partnership for Market Readiness (PMR) jointly with other initiatives on carbon and climate finance led by the World Bank.
-It is a sequel, built from discussions and technical workshops on scaled-up crediting and result-based climate finance (RBCF) held in Paris on May 31-June 2, 2016.
+These two-day sessions (22 to 23 May) were organized by the Partnership for Market Readiness (PMR) jointly with other initiatives on carbon and climate finance led by the World Bank.
+It was a sequel, built from discussions and technical workshops on scaled-up crediting and result-based climate finance (RBCF) held in Paris on May 31-June 2, 2016.

 How to align benchmark setting approaches for various carbon pricing instruments with the NDC implementation strategy development?

 The Paris Agreement includes Article 6 with several provisions, which allow for the use of the international carbon market.
 In terms of the design of the two market mechanisms pursuant to Art.
 6.2 and 6.4, negotiations have just started.
 This paper takes into account the general context and environment for carbon markets under the Paris Agreement, identifies and discusses the main issues of the relevant paragraphs and analyse issues of the interaction and relationship of the provisions including synergies and conflicts.

 This focus study presents evidence on the impacts of the Clean Development Mechanism (CDM).